hds-sandbox/bulk_RNAseq_course/develop/07_extra_contrast_design.md

     ## patientC:conditiontreat patientD:conditiontreat
     ##                     0.5                     0.5

-We can set our contrasts in exactly the same way as we did in the previous section (for completeness, we also give the contrasts using DESeq’s named coefficients).
+We can set our contrasts in exactly the same way as we did in the previous section (for completeness, we also give the contrasts using DESeq's named coefficients).

 bloodA vs bloodO (in the control):